s-KaiNet/spfx-fast-serve/README.md

 - `openUrl` - string, default `undefined`, which url to open.
 If empty, local workbench will be opened
 - `loggingLevel` - string, default `normal`, valid values are `"minimal", "normal", "detailed"`. `minimal` notifies about errors and new builds only, `normal` adds bundle information, `detailed` adds details about each bundle.
 - `fullScreenErrors` - boolean, default `true`, whether to show full-screen (overlay) errors.
 Corresponds to [webpack's dev server overlay](https://webpack.js.org/configuration/dev-server/#devserveroverlay)
-- `replaceNativeServe` - boolean, default `false`, when `true`, you can execute a regular `gulp serve` command, but instead of a regular "serve", it will spin up a `fast-serve`
 - `hotRefresh` - boolean, default `false`.
 When `true` enables webpack's [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) (HMR).
 This features is considered as experimental meaning that you can try and use  if it works well for your project.
 Read [more here](/docs/HMR.md) how to properly configure SPFx to work with HMR.

 Here is a sample configuration: